 Our Mission – District Board of Ministry We exist to oversee the equipping of ministerial studies and ministers on the North/East Texas District.
 We have an obligation to the local church and to the Lord to send out the best prepared pastors.
 We partner with pastors and candidates to help them be well-equipped in terms of character and education to serve in the ministry.
 Click here for Board of Ministry officers & contact info.

-March 6, 2019 – Due Date: Applications for Ordination – also due: Board Recommendation Form
+February 8, 2023 – Due Date: Applications for Ordination AND for District Licenses– also due: Board Recommendation Form

 Do you feel a call to ministry?